 Toronto: Nicolas Cage to Star in Action Film 'Primal' (Exclusive)

-The film about a big game hunter on a deadly trip hauling exotic animals will begin shooting on Oct.
+The film about a big game hunter on a deadly trip hauling exotic animals is set to begin shooting Oct.
 23 in Puerto Rico.

 Nicolas Cage is tapping his Primal instincts.

-Primal will begin shooting on Oct.
+The film is set to begin shooting Oct.
 23 in Puerto Rico.

-The Exchange is selling international rights, introducing the action pic to buyers in Toronto.
+The Exchange is selling international rights and is introducing the action pic to buyers in Toronto.

 Penned by Richard Leder, Primal will be produced by Daniel Grodnik (Heist, Bobby, Powder) for Wonderfilm.
 Michael Becker is executive producing.

 Cage recently hit the red carpet at the Toronto International Film Festival for the horror thriller Mom and Dad, which made its world premiere here and garnered strong reviews (The Hollywood Reporter called it "a deliciously lurid throwback to cult fare like Parents, Heathers, Serial Mom").